ii2Chris/ii2Chris/README.md

 ### 👋 Hi there

-Hi, my name is Chris.
-I am a soon-to-be computer science graduate, expanding my skills and finding a niche I enjoy.
-Feel free to scroll around my GitHub profile if you want!
-Also, be sure to check out my site for more information about me: <p><a href="https://ii2chris.github.io/index" target="_blank"> My Portfolio!</a>  If the redirect isnt working, the site is: ii2Chris.github.io<p>
+My name is Chris.
+Recent Computer Science graduate from York College with experience in full-stack web development.
+I build user-focused applications using React, Node.js, and JavaScript.
+Check out my projects below and visit my portfolio for more details <p><a **Portfolio:** [ii2Chris.github.io](https://ii2chris.github.io/)

 ### 🧰 Languages and Tools